978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 Introduction

-This report presents population projections for Ontario and each of its 49 census divisions, by age and gender, from the base year of 2022 to 2046.
-These projections were published by the Ontario Ministry of Finance in the summer of 2023.
+This report presents population projections for Ontario and each of its 49 census divisions, by age and gender, from the base year of 2023 to 2051.
+These projections were published by the Ontario Ministry of Finance in the fall of 2024.

 The Ministry of Finance produces an updated set of population projections every year to reflect the most up-to-date trends and historical data.
-This update uses as a base the 2022 population estimates from Statistics Canada (released in January 2023 and based on the 2016 Census) and includes changes in the projections to reflect the most recent trends in fertility, mortality and migration.
+This update uses as a base the 2023 population estimates from Statistics Canada (released in May 2024 and based on the 2021 Census) and includes changes in the projections to reflect the most recent trends in fertility, mortality, and migration.

 The new projections include three scenarios for Ontario.
 The medium, or reference scenario, is considered most likely to occur if recent trends continue.
 The low- and high-growth scenarios provide a reasonable forecast range based on plausible changes in the components of growth.
 Projections for each of the 49 census divisions are for the reference scenario only.